chscheiber/BDS/README.md

 Our API offers the following routes:

 /corona
-/corona/
 - Returns all cases and deaths for all counties and all dates

 /corona/<date>
--Returns all cases and deaths for all counties on the specified date
+- Returns all cases and deaths for all counties on the specified date

 ## Status
 ![D3](/img/status_1805.png)